lllNuggetslll/hrr14-Athena/README.md

-# Pair-aoke
+# Pairaoke

 > Find out where your friends or enemies are planning to show their vocal chops.
 Show up and either provide some harmonization or devastate them with your superior vocal acrobatics.
-Sign in to create new Pair-aoke collabo or battle-style pop-ups.
+Sign in to create new Pairaoke collabo or battle-style pop-up karaoke events.

 ## Team